 The fourth chapter may be the selling point for this book.
 In it, Wallace describes a war that has been occurring in the English language for a couple generations now.
 Wallace calls it a Usage War.
 The Usage War describes how one side, the more traditional side, AKA the prescriptive side, pleads for a return to traditional English.
 He talks of the other side, the more modern side that describes itself as a more scientific study of the language, updating our usage on a more inclusive plane.
 The latter, called the descriptive side, calls for more political correctness in its language.
 It calls for a more comprehensive list of words and usage that incorporates styles of language such as Ebonics and words that are more commonly used, such as “irregardless”.
 Previous to this reading, I heard that tired phrase “everything is political”, but I had no idea that that phrase could be extended to dictionaries.
 The author’s reporting on this subject is excellent.
 It is informative without being biased, and it is subjective with enough objectivity to present both viewpoints in a manner that allows you to decide which side is more conducive to progress in our language.

 To have such an article begin with a political screed that is different than mine, would normally turn me off, but I’ve grown used to it.
 (I know, I know, there is no bias.)
 The real turn off occurs after the reader wades through the partisan name-calling, to the languid dissertation on the minutiae involved on a campaign bus.
 If you’re ever aching to know what goes on in a political campaign, I mean really aching to know, this is the chapter for you.
 I would say that most are curious about the machinations that occur behind the scenes, but I would say that most of those same people would have their curiosity tested by Wallace’s treatment here.
-He says that the editors at Rolling Stone edited the piece.
-He says that he always wanted to provide his loyal readers a director’s cut.
+He wrote that the editors at Rolling Stone edited the piece.
+He wrote that he always wanted to provide his loyal readers a director’s cut.
 After reading through the first twenty pages of this chapter, I was mentally screaming for that editor to step in and assist me through the piece.
-It’s not that it’s poor writing, nor that it’s entirely without merit, but you REALLY have to be one who aching to know the inner workings of a campaign.
+It’s not that his writing is poor, of course, nor that it’s entirely without merit, but you REALLY have to be one who aching to know the inner workings of a campaign.
 You have to want to know bathroom difficulties —such as keeping a bathroom door closed on a tour bus— you have to want to know what reporters eat, why they eat it, and when.
-You have to want your minutiae wrapped in minutiae, until your eyes bleed with detail.
-It’s a cardinal rule of mine to never skip passages.
+You have to want your minutiae wrapped up in minutiae, until your eyes bleed with detail.
+I have a cardinal rule about never skipping passages.
 I live with the notion that I can learn something from just about everything an author I deem worthy writes, and I deem Wallace to be a quality writer with an adept and varying intellect, but I had to break my cardinal rule with this chapter.
-It was too painful a slog.
+It was a painful slog.

 As for the chapter on Tracy Austin, Wallace laments the fact that championship level athletes aren’t capable of achieving a degree of articulation that he wants when he purchases one of their autobiographies.
 Tracy Austin, for those who don’t know, was a championship level tennis player.
 Wallace purchased her autobiography hoping that, as an adult long since removed from the game of tennis, Austin would be able to elucidate the heart of a champion.
 He hoped that Austin would be able to describe for us what went through her mind at the moment when she achieved the pinnacle of her career, and he wanted to know what she thought about the accident that led to her premature retirement.
 He wasn’t just disappointed, he writes, in the manner that he is disappointed with sideline interviews that are loaded with “we give it 110%, one game at a time, and we rise and fall as a team” style clichés.
 He sums up his disappointment with the following: